I originally tried a sample of this tea at the 2020 Toronto Tea Festival as part of T By Daniel’s new Private Collection!

 Instructions: 2 level teaspoons | 6-8 oz water | 100°C (Spring water recommended) | 3-5 mins (3 mins for a mild cup and 5 minutes for a bolder, stronger flavour) or gongfu method (3-4 [1 min] infusions)

-Review: Over the years, I have tried a handful of T By Daniel teas, but most of them have been blends!
-So, when Daniel came out with his Private Collection which comprised of non-blended teas, I was excited to try it at the Toronto Tea Festival.
+Review: I have tried a handful of T By Daniel teas over the years, but most of them have been blends!
+So, when Daniel came out with his Private Collection comprising non-blended teas, I was excited to try it at the Toronto Tea Festival.
 I gravitated to this tea because despite only trying a handful of Thailand teas, I have enjoyed every one so far!

 The black tea was grown organically at an altitude of 1,300 metres.
 The tea is comprised of dark chocolate brown short and long twisted leaves and amber twigs.
 The dry leaves had a sweet cocoa, honey, and fruity smell.
 Once the leaves were infused, the milk chocolate brown broken leaves and steams had a more earthy, smokey and nutty smell.